 This ties nicely into idle time.
-As the organization grows, the number of administrative tasks also grows because the departments need to exchange more information between themselves.
+As the organization grows, the number of administrative tasks also grows because the departments need to exchange more information.

-If a question has to be run through several managerial levels before an employee gets a clear answer, the employee will have a lot of idle time.
+If a question has to be run through several managerial levels before an employee gets a clear answer, a significant amount of time will be lost waiting for approvals.